albacoretuna/how-to-annoy-a-web-developer/README.md

 Web development is fun.
 Pushing buttons to make websites, to solve problems is a career that currently about ten million people around the world have chosen.
 The fun can be ruined in many different ways.
 Software bugs, browser incompatibilities and the like on one hand, and on the other hand colleagues and managers with special personalities can become a huge part of the annoyance.
 My experience as a web developer and reading what others write here and there every now and then shows that there are people out there who try to become very good at annoying web developers.
 Let's give them a guide to make their life easier!

+## Contribution
+Please contribute to this project if you know more ways of annoying a web developer.
+Also spelling/grammer corrections, etc. are very welcome.

+## Content

-## Chapter One   - If You Are an Employer
+- Section 1.
+If You Are an Employer
-## Chapter Two   - If You Are a Browser Maker
+- Section 2.
+If You Are a Browser Maker
-## Chapter Five  - If You Are a Designer
+- Section 3.
+If You Are a Designer
-## Chapter Four  - If You Are in DevOps
+- Section 4.
+If You Are in DevOps
-## Chapter Six   - If You Are a Sexist
+- Section 5.
+If You Are a Sexist
-## Chapter Seven - If You Are an Event Organizer
+- Section 6.
+If You Are an Event Organizer
-## Chapter Eight - If You Are in QA
+- Section 7.
+If You Are in QA
-## Chapter Nine  - If You Are a Web Developer
+- Section 8.
+If You Are a Web Developer

 ___
-## Chapter One   - If You Are an Employer
+## Section 1   - If You Are an Employer
 Being an employer gives you the power to annoy web developers better than anyone else.
 You probably are already very good at this, but this chapter can help you improve your methods of annoying even the best web developers on the planet very easily.

 ### annoy them before you know them